Selling Estate Property in Alaska: Can Executor of Will Sell House in Anchorage AK?

 Inventory and AppraisalCompile and assess estate assetsAccurate documentation of all properties and value estimationComprehensive estate inventory

-Notifying CreditorsInform potential creditors of probate openingPublish notice in local newspaper as mandatedCreditors submit claims; transparency ensured
+Notifying CreditorsPublish notice in the local newspaper as mandatedSettle debts and distribute the remaining estateCreditors submit claims; transparency ensured

 Distribution of AssetsSettle debts and distribute remaining estateAdhere to Alaska probate laws and will directivesCompletion of asset allocation; estate closed